cran/MapperAlgo/README.md

 2. ConvertLevelset.R: Converting a Flat Index to a Multi-index, or vice versa.
 3. EdgeVertices.R This is to find the nodes for plot, not for the Mapper algorithm.

-## Goals and Updates

-**Main Goals**
-1.  **Computational Optimization**: The current version speeds up computations by 100 times compare to the original code, and could be faster by using `num_cores`.

-2.  **Expanded Clustering Methods**: Clustering is a crucial component of the Mapper algorithm.
-In addition to hierarchical clustering, Other methods (K-means, DBscan, PAM) were added to this project.

 ### Example

 ``` r